 - Phishing / Vishing: Phishing is an intruder’s operation where a user has gathered confidential information such as password, usernames, and card numbers, mostly for malicious reasons etc. Vishing is an operation where an attacker has received sensitive user information through mobile text messages.
-These SMS and call seem to be from a trusted source, but they’re fake in fact.
+These SMS and calls seem to be from a trusted source, but they’re fake, in fact.
 The primary aim of the procedure is to include the PIN, account information, and passwords of the customer.

 - Skimming: The method is to connect an ATM card reader with a data skimming tool.
 The information is copied from the magnetic strip to the computer when the customer swipes his card in the ATM card reader.
 The specifics of the card number, name, number, CVV, expiry of the card, and other information are therefore made available to offenders.

 - Online Transaction: The customer may make an online purchase to shop for payment on the internet.
 The customer always easily hacks into our network and steals our private information.
 It’s as easy as the customer.
 Some important ways in which our privacy information is processed during an online transaction.

 2. The Risk of Fraud

 The risk of fraud is huge in an electronic payment system.
 Electronic devices use a person’s identity to approve a payment.
 For example, passwords and security issues.
 Such authentications do not have complete proof of a person’s identity.
 The program does not know who is on the other side of the password, and the security answers are matched.
 When anyone has access to our password or answers to our security issue, they will get access to and steal our money from us.

 3. The Risk of Payment Conflicts